Cody Kessler: College career

 Kessler started his final season with the Trojans off on a positive note with 240 yards and four touchdowns in a victory over Arkansas State.
 In the next game, he passed for 410 yards and three touchdowns in a victory over Idaho.
 The Trojans lost their first game in the next matchup against Stanford with Kessler having 272 yards and three touchdowns.
-In the next game, a victory over Arizona State, he had 375 passing yards, five touchdowns, and one interception.
+In the next game, a victory over Arizona State, he had 375 passing yards, five touchdowns, and an interception.
 After that game, the Trojans went on to finish 8–4 and play Stanford for the Pac-12 Championship.
 In the 41–22 loss in the championship game, Kessler had 187 yards and a touchdown.
 In the final game of his collegiate career, the Holiday Bowl against Wisconsin, he finished with 221 yards, one touchdown, and one interception in the 23–21 loss.
-Overall, as a senior in the 2015 season, he started all 14 games and completed 298 of 446 passes for 3,536 yards with 29 touchdowns and seven interceptions.
-He finished his career with 10,339 yards, 88 touchdowns and 19 interceptions.
+Overall, as a senior in the 2015 season, Kessler started all 14 games and completed 298 of 446 passes for 3,536 yards, 29 touchdowns, and seven interceptions.
+He finished his collegiate career with 10,339 yards, 88 touchdowns and 19 interceptions.